Wall of Caring

 We remember and honor family and friends through our Wall of Caring.
-Cream-colored tiles, inscribed with a personal message in memory or honor of a special individual or event, are displayed in our lobby in recognition of donations of $250 or more.
+Tiles are inscribed with a personal message in memory or honor of a special individual or event, and are displayed in our lobby in recognition of donations of $250 or more.
 A Wall of Caring form can be downloaded, completed, and mailed to us along with your gift of $250 or more.
 Include your contact information so that we can notify you when your tile has been placed on our Wall of Caring (typically eight to ten weeks upon receipt of your form).

 One Donor’s Story